xma711/notebook/software_engineering/docker/README.md

 Docker repo in docker hub
 ----------------------------

-Like github, i can create a repo in docker hub.
+Like GitHub, i can create a repo in docker hub.

 A repo will store a history of commits.